History of Suresnes: Hygiene and inter-communal integration

 When it comes to hygiene, the municipality is heavily involved.
 As early as 1907, it had drawn up sanitary regulations, but no one was in charge of monitoring them.
 Worse still, its archives on the subject were discarded in 1918.
 In June 1921, Henri Sellier set up a hygiene office, applying the law of February 15, 1902, for municipalities with more than 20,000 inhabitants.
 Its remit included monitoring and surveillance of contagious diseases and vaccinations, surveillance of garrisons in conjunction with the Police Headquarters, creating a file for each building to monitor sanitation and sewage, and permanent medical inspection of schools.
 The Seine department and the State provide a subsidy.
-The office also included a service for visiting nurses and future social workers.
+The office also provided services for visiting nurses and future social workers.
 Nurses were also installed in the two schools of the time, Jules-Ferry and Jean-Macé, and later in the new Plateaux schools.

 The Raymond-Burgos dispensary, one of the social innovations implemented by Henri Sellier.

 Victor Diederich had set up a nursery, but Henri Sellier felt it was more akin to a “children's slaughterhouse.”
 So in 1924, he decided to build a new nursery and medical dispensary.
 Land was acquired near the town hall, where the dispensary (now the Raymond-Burgos Medical Center) was built in 1931.
 It houses surgery, otorhinolaryngology, ophthalmology, neuropsychiatry, and radiology departments.
 That same year, industrialist Alexandre Darracq bequeathed two million francs to the commune.
 The sum financed the construction of the nursery, located behind the dispensary, along a street named after him.
 René Sordes notes that the construction of these buildings placed Suresnes in the vanguard of the hygienic policies of the time: “Suresnes was by far one of the municipalities with the lowest infant and tuberculosis mortality rates.”

 Plaque in tribute to Jean-Auguste Brun, from Suresnes who donated his property to the commune.

 On his death in 1935, Jean-Auguste Brun bequeathed his house and garden at 9 Rue des Verjus to the commune, on condition that it be converted into a retirement home or cultural center for the inhabitants of the northern plateau.
 Henri Sellier planned to build a hospice there, and as Mayor of Suresnes and Minister of Public Health, he applied for a 50% subsidy, although the war delayed the project.
 The lane between Rue du Fécheray and Rue de Bellevue was renamed after M. Brun.

 Foch Hospital, the first large hospital built in Île-de-France for the middle classes.